Interfraternity Council Recruitment

 How do students get involved?

 Panhellenic recruitment takes place the first weekend after classes begin in the fall.
 The Interfraternity Council sponsors recruitment events both in the fall and winter.
-Culturally-based fraternity and sorority recruitment processes take place at various times and are determined by the individual organization.
-Information will be available on campus.
+United Fraternity & Sorority Council recruitment processes take place at the beginning of Fall quarter.

 For more information, visit our recruitment website.